Website currently under construction. Please call for updated pricing.

 Available accommodation levels

 From understated, high comfort stays to ultra-luxury lodges, Africa offers some of the most unique accommodations in the world.
-We believe where you stay, especially while on safari, are a core part of your journey, providing far more than just a place to sleep.
+We believe where you stay, especially while on safari, is a core part of your journey, providing far more than just a place to sleep.

 The properties shown are intended to spark inspiration.
 Born Free will discuss the choices and recommend those that align with your budget and comfort preferences.
 These selections are based on seasonality, site inspections, and—most importantly—feedback from our travelers.
 Most itineraries can mix and match the Platinum, Gold, and Silver categories.

-Photo credits: Jeremy, Michele Fried
+Photo credits: Jeremy Fried, Michele Fried